A COVID-19 surge and conspiracy theories roil Pakistan

 As the rate of infection grows, anxiety is also rising among the ranks of small merchants, who were badly injured by Pakistan’s monthslong lockdown.

-Haji Dilbar, who sells secondhand shoes out of a cart in a lower-income Karachi neighborhood, said anyone who wears a mask is treated like a pariah.
+Haji Dilbar, who sells secondhand shoes out of a cart in a lower-income Karachi neighbourhood, said anyone who wears a mask is treated like a pariah.

 He believes, as surveys show many Pakistanis do, that the government has exaggerated the COVID-19 threat to “earn dollars” from Western countries in the form of foreign aid.

-A survey conducted in October by Gallup Pakistan showed that 55 percent of respondents in Pakistan doubted that the virus was real and 46 percent believed it was a conspiracy.
+A survey conducted in October by Gallup Pakistan showed that 55% of respondents in Pakistan doubted that the virus was real and 46% believed it was a conspiracy.
 Those attitudes make it tougher to enforce mask-wearing and other preventive measures and could complicate the distribution of vaccines when they become widely available.

 “You do have the challenge of some vaccine resistance,” said Sultan, Khan’s adviser, “and I expect that there will be some anti-vaxxers.”